SOSML/SOSML/README.md

 It is to be used as a learning tool in a freshman class at Saarland University; you can try it out at https://sosml.github.io.

 ## Features
-Correctly lexing, parsing and interpreting any functional SML core language program, i.e. a program that may contain the following constructs:
+Correctly lexing, parsing and interpreting any SML core language program, i.e. a program that may contain the following constructs:

 * Supported declarations
   * [x] value declarations (`val x = 42;`)